zdravkov/kendo-docs/api/wrappers/jsp/editor/imagebrowser.md

 ### kendo:editor-imageBrowser-messages

-Defines texts shown within the pager.
+Defines texts shown within the image browser.

 More documentation is available at [kendo:editor-imageBrowser-messages](editor/imagebrowser-messages).